 - have fun, and get positive lifestyle opportunities

 - enjoy it whether you're new to sport or a potential Olympic-level talent

-Football is enjoyed by people all across London so the Kickz programme was set up to help young people in some of the most disadvantaged areas of the city get playing and get involved with London's professional football clubs.
-Join Kickz and, if you're aged 12-18 and whether you're male or female, you can train and play football three nights a week, 48 weeks of the year.
+Football is enjoyed by people all across London so the Kicks programme was set up to help young people in some of the most disadvantaged areas of the city get playing and get involved with London's professional football clubs.
+Join Kicks and, if you're aged 12-18 and whether you're male or female, you can train and play football for up to three nights a week, 48 weeks of the year.

-There are 67 schemes across all 32 London boroughs delivered by all the London based professional clubs: Arsenal, Barnet, Brentford, Charlton, Chelsea, Crystal Palace, Dagenham and Redbridge, Fulham, Leyton Orient, Millwall, Queens Park Rangers, Tottenham Hotspur, Watford and West Ham.
+There are currently 171 sessions being delivered across 31 London boroughs by all the London based professional clubs: Arsenal, Barnet, Brentford, Charlton, Chelsea, Crystal Palace, Dagenham and Redbridge, Fulham, Leyton Orient, Millwall, Queens Park Rangers, Tottenham Hotspur, Watford and West Ham.